OxCodeLaborate/IntroToPython/Week 7/tutorials.md

 ## Scheduling Your programs (MacOS)

-Unfortunately the method for doing this has been
+Unfortunately the method for doing this that was initially planned are now depracated / no longer in use.
+I couldn't locate a better tutorial for doing this, although it likely exists.

 ## Scheduling Your programs (Windows)